Kansas is last 1 seed standing after win over Providence in Sweet 16

 Horchler missed a three-pointer that could have trimmed Providence’s deficit to two with 28 seconds to go.
 From there, the fourth-seeded Friars relied on fouling between a few successful possessions.
 They held on to a sliver of hope that faded as Kansas delivered at the free throw line.

 The Jayhawks have a veteran-laden rotation, and after a sloppy start for both teams, Remy Martin provided a spark off the bench.
 He hit a wide-open three during an early stretch when he scored seven straight points and gave Kansas its first glimpse of separation.
-Through the first 16 minutes, Martin had outscored Providence on his own.
+Through the first 16 minutes, Martin outscored Providence on his own.

-Martin, who played the past four seasons at Arizona State, had spent nearly a month this season on the bench while dealing with a bone bruise in his knee.
+Martin, who played the past four seasons at Arizona State, spent nearly a month this season on the bench while dealing with a bone bruise in his knee.
 Until the postseason, he hadn’t scored in double digits since December.
 But now he’s healthy and surging, resembling the version of himself who averaged nearly 20 points in the previous two seasons.

 “He’s playing with so much confidence, and we love it,” Wilson said.

-The Jayhawks shot only 39.3 percent from the field, but Martin, a backup point guard who’s been electric lately, scored 23 points to lead Kansas and continue his strong run.
-He finished with 20 points in the Jayhawks’ previous game, and he’s now had five straight games in double figures.
+The Jayhawks shot only 39.3 percent from the field, but Martin, a backup point guard who has been electric lately, scored 23 points to lead Kansas and continue his strong run.
+He finished with 20 points in the Jayhawks’ previous game, and he now has had five straight games in double figures.

 Providence’s offense had a standout showing in its previous matchup, but against Kansas, the Friars stumbled early, missing their first 11 attempts from three-point range, including a few that were way off the mark.
-The Friars trailed just 26-17 at halftime, a generous margin given their trouble and a sign of Kansas’s own shooting trouble.
+The Friars trailed just 26-17 at halftime, a generous margin given their trouble and a sign of Kansas’s own shooting woes.

 “We played really well defensively and rebounded the ball in the first half,” Kansas Coach Bill Self said.
 “Didn’t have as much to show for it considering Providence couldn’t make a shot, which we really couldn’t either.”